NotePlan/plugins/jgclark.RepeatExtensions/README.md

 ```
 and the task will show up again 2 weeks after the last set date.

+Compared with the built-in functionality, it also allows you to easily change the text of a repeated task, which otherwise means visiting all the future notes with repeats.

 ## Running it Automatically
 From NotePlan v3.7.2, this plugin can **automatically generate** the new repeated task after you complete an existing one.
 This requires adding the following line to frontmatter at the start of _every note_ you wish to automate in this way:
 ``` yaml